cn4218/CFGProject/GROUP_PROJECT.md

 TASK:

-	1. Db_Utils & Config for users & routes pythoon file for users to be completed.
+	1. Db_Utils (connector) & Config for users & user routes in python file to be completed.

 	2. Db_Utils & Config for wish list.